COVID-19: Kenyans caught up in curfew amid slow Africa vaccine drive | DW | 19.04.2021

-Police blocked roads after the East African nation imposed a nighttime curfew to help curb a third wave of coronavirus infections.
+Police blocked roads after the East African nation imposed a nighttime curfew to curb a third wave of coronavirus infection.
 Many were trapped for hours.
-Vaccination drives are also slow to pick up all over Africa.
+Meanwhile, vaccination drives are slow to pick up over Africa.

 Kenya's capital Nairobi was brought to a standstill this weekend when a curfew aimed to curb the spread of COVID-19 was enforced on the streets.

-Thousands of pedestrians, owners of private cars, and passengers traveling on public buses were stuck on the country's major roads for more than eight hours on two consecutive nights.
-Police set up roadblock spikes to prevent people from continuing their travels as they had broken the dusk-to-dawn curfew.
+Thousands of pedestrians, people with their own cars, and passengers traveling on public buses were stuck on the country's major roads for more than eight hours on two consecutive nights.
+Police set up roadblock spikes to prevent people from continuing their travels during the dusk-to-dawn curfew.

-Kenyan President Uhuru Kenyatta had introduced a 20:00 to 4:00 curfew last month trying to flatten the third wave of coronavirus infections.
-This curfew has now been extended until May 29.
+Kenyan President Uhuru Kenyatta had introduced a curfew from 8 p.m. to 4 a.m.
+In March in attempts to flatten a third wave of coronavirus infections.
+This measure has now been extended until May 29.

-While some Kenyans agreed the measures were good in principle, many complained that 8 p.m. was just too early.
-They said that would leave them with not enough time to get back home from their jobs.
+While some Kenyans agreed that the measures were good in principle, many complained that 8 p.m. was just too early.
+They said this would leave them with not enough time to get back home from their jobs.

-"As a business person, I know many people are suffering in case of like public service vehicles, also for people in businesses or food businesses," a man told DW.
+"As a businessperson, I know many people are suffering [like those who work with] public service vehicles, also for people in businesses or food businesses," a man told DW.
 They had to close earlier than they usually do, he added.

-According to data from the John Hopkins University, the East African nation now has registered over 150,000 confirmed cases and about 2,480 deaths.
+According to data from John Hopkins University, the East African nation now has registered more than 150,000 confirmed cases and about 2,480 deaths.
 Beds at the intensive care unit of Kenya's biggest public hospital, the Kenyatta National Hospital, have filled up.
-Daily case totals have fallen slightly since they peaked in mid-March when Kenya recorded the highest official numbers since the pandemic began.
+Daily case totals have reduced slightly since they peaked in mid-March, when Kenya recorded the highest official numbers since the pandemic began.

 As cases rise in Kenya and elsewhere on the African continent, vaccination efforts have been slow to pick up.
 Even though the first African countries started vaccinating their populations at the beginning of March, fewer than 2% of global vaccinations have been carried out on the continent.

-The vaccines delivered via the COVAX initiative won't be nearly enough.
-COVAX aims to deliver 600 million shots to Africa this year – that would be roughly enough to vaccinate 20% of people.
+Vaccines delivered via the COVAX initiative won't be nearly enough.
+COVAX aims to deliver 600 million shots to Africa this year — that would be enough to vaccinate roughly 20% of the population.

-And then there are delivery issues, vaccine skepticism, a sense of vaccine nationalism, logistical problems – in some cases, vaccine doses actually end up being discarded.
-Malawi, for instance, announced last week it would destroy over 16,000 doses of coronavirus vaccines because they had expired in the meantime.
-They were sent as part of a 102,000 dose COVAX shipment back in March.
+And then there are delivery issues, vaccine skepticism, a sense of vaccine nationalism, logistical problems — and in some cases, vaccine doses actually end up being discarded.
+Malawi, for instance, announced last week it would destroy more than 16,000 doses of coronavirus vaccines because they had expired.
+They were sent as part of a 102,000-dose COVAX shipment from March.
 South Sudan also said it would destroy 59,000 doses because they had expired.

 Other African countries might also run into problems administering the vaccines, particularly in rural regions.
 And those few who were lucky to get the first dose might not get their second shot in a while.

 "We cannot predict when the second doses will come, and that is not good for our vaccination program," said John Nkengasong, head of the Africa Centres for Disease Control and Prevention (Africa CDC).
-He urged countries to use their doses before they expire.
+He urged countries to administer their shots before they expire.

 James Shimanyula and Antonio Cascais contributed to this report.